alchemyplatform/aa-sdk/site/using-smart-accounts/session-keys/getting-started.md

 # Getting started with Session Keys

 `@alchemy/aa-accounts` exports all of the definitions you need to use session keys with a Modular Account.
-We provide a simple `SessionKeySigner` class that generates session keys on the client and can be used as the `owner` for the Multi Owner Modular Account.
+We provide a simple `SessionKeySigner` class that generates session keys on the client and can be used as the `signer` for the Multi Owner Modular Account.
 We also export the necessary decorators which can be used to extend your `SmartAccountClient` to make interacting with session keys easy.

 ## Usage